 Fig. 1: Patterns of embryo growth (E:E ratio) for all the seed populations of Conopodium majus and all temperatures tested.
 Each data point represents the mean of ten replicates (± SE).

 Fig. 2: Embryo growth in the field for buried seeds of Conopodium majus.
 Each data point represents the mean E:E ratio for 20 seeds of three representative populations: CHO for the southern edge of the distribution range, WAK for the middle and BER for the northern; soil temperature is also shown.
 The burial experiment was performed in England (on the collection site of the WAK population) and in Norway (on the collection site of BER population).The experiment started on 1st September 2016 in England and on 15th September 2016 in Norway .
-For each site, the experiment finished when all population reached 100% radicle emergence (corresponding to E:E =1).
+For each site, the experiment finished when all populations reached 100% radicle emergence (corresponding to E:E =1).

 Fig. 3: Time (in days) required by each population of Conopodium majus seeds in each field location to reach different deciles of E:E ratio according to: 1) interpolation from the logistic regression of embryo growth in the field (grey line); 2) ƟTb (blue line); and 3) ƟTc (orange line) obtained from the model.